kamilazdybal/PCAfold/docs/user/PCA.rst

-.. module:: PCA.pca_impl
+.. module:: PCAfold.pca_impl

 Principal Component Analysis
 ============================

-``PCA.py`` module contains functions for performing Principal Component Analysis.
+``pca_impl.py`` module contains functions for performing Principal Component Analysis.

 It is assumed that the raw data set ``X`` on which PCA is performed has dimensions ``(n_observations, n_variables)``: